Architecture of Manchester: Public buildings

-The City Police Courts in red brick with an impressive tower in the Italian Gothic style was completed in 1871 in Minshull Street by another proponent of the Gothic style Thomas Worthington.
+The City Police Courts in red brick with an impressive tower in the Italian Gothic style was completed in 1871 on Minshull Street by another proponent of the Gothic style Thomas Worthington.
 Worthington's last commission in the city was the flamboyant Flemish Gothic Nicholls Hospital, an orphanage that is now part of The Manchester College and has similarities with the Minshull Street Courts.

 Acres Fair moved to Castlefield in 1872 and after it was abolished, the market traders remained at Lower Campfield Market and Higher Campfield Market which were later covered by large, glazed buildings with cast-iron frames by Mangnall and Littlewood.
 Lower Campfield Market is now the Air and Space Gallery of the Museum of Science and Industry.

 London Road Fire Station of 1906 was designed in the Edwardian Baroque style by Woodhouse, Willoughby and Langham in red brick and terracotta.
 The building, on the Buildings at Risk Register, is currently unoccupied.
-The eclectic Jacobean and Baroque styled Victoria Baths in Chorlton on Medlock opened in September 1906 providing private baths, a laundry, three swimming pools and a Victorian-style Turkish bath.
+The eclectic Jacobean and Baroque styled Victoria Baths in Chorlton on Medlock opened in September 1906.
+It included private baths, a laundry, three swimming pools and a Victorian-style Turkish bath.

-In the 1930s Vincent Harris won competitions to design two of the city's civic buildings.
-Manchester Town Hall Extension between St Peter's Square and Lloyd Street was built between 1934 and 1938 to provide accommodation for local government services.
-Its eclectic style was designed to be a link between the ornate Gothic Revival Town Hall and the classical rotunda of the Central Library built four years earlier.
+In the 1930s, Vincent Harris won competitions to design two of the city's civic buildings.
+The town hall extension between St Peter's Square and Lloyd Street was built between 1934 and 1938 to provide accommodation for local government services.
+Its eclectic style was designed to be a link between the ornate Gothic Revival town hall and the classical rotunda of the Central Library built four years earlier.